FriendsOfTYPO3/extension_builder/Documentation/Developer/Index.rst

 Target group: **Developers**

-Please be aware that some configuration options are only available if you activate the "Advanced options" by clicking on the link in the upper right corner in the modeler.
+Please be aware that some configuration options are only available if the "Advanced options" is activated by clicking on the link in the upper right corner in the modeler.

 .. tip::
-   You can enable/disable the advanced options with the access key "a"
+   The advanced options are enabled/disabled with the access key "a"

-If you use the advanced options you should know what you do.
+Use the advanced options with care.
 There a many possibilities to run into misconfiguration, when using the advanced options.
-They are for special settings as they might be useful for the experienced TYPO3 developer.
+They are for special settings, as they might be useful for the experienced TYPO3 developer.

 Creating a new extension